 As the creative building toy series expands into more piece-count combinations and packaging plans, one document may not cover every project detail clearly enough.

-Yaoshun has added a second NTEK test report to support expanded configurations, bundled sets, and different packaging directions during buyer review.
+Yaoshun has added a second NTEK test report so expanded configurations, bundled sets, and different packaging directions can be matched more clearly.

 Different configurations need clearer document matching